0xjohnwarila/cs434/implementation2/README.md

 - \-\-max_features , this sets the maximum features for the CountVectorizer
 - \-\-max_df , this sets the maximum document frequency for the CountVectorizer
 - \-\-min_df , this sets the minimum document frequency for the CountVectorizer

+### Output format
+In the command line the program will output the run_type and the accuracy.

+In the output csv file there will be a single column of predictions.
+1.0 is positive, 0.0 is negative